HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Experiments

 \subsection{Comparison}

 We compare HybridCap with various representative methods using a single RGB camera or sparse IMUs.
-Specifically, we apply ChallenCap~\cite{challencap} and HuMoR~\cite{HUMOR_ICCV2021} which are also based on a learning-and-optimization framework, VIBE~\cite{VIBE_CVPR2020} using adversarial learning from pure RGB input, as well as TransPose~\cite{TransPose2021} using pure IMUs.
+Specifically, we apply ChallenCap~\cite{challencap} and HuMoR~\cite{HUMOR_ICCV2021} which are also based on a learning-and-optimization framework, VIBE~\cite{VIBE_CVPR2020} using adversarial learning, as well as TransPose~\cite{TransPose2021} using pure 6 IMUs.
+For fair comparisons, we fine-tune them with the same training dataset.
 As shown in Fig.~\ref{fig:Comparison}, our method gets better overlays of the captured body and obtains more accurate limb orientation results.
+Tab.~\ref{tab:Comparison} provides the corresponding quantitative comparison results under various metrics and datasets.

-Tab.~\ref{tab:Comparison} provides the corresponding quantitative comparison results under various metrics and data sets.
-To evaluate capture accuracy, we report the Mean Per Joint Position Error (MPJPE), and the Percentage of Correct Keypoints (PCK) with 0.2 or 0.3 torso size as the threshold.
-For HCM and 3DPW with ground-truth acceleration measured by IMUs, we report acceleration error ($m/s^2$), calculated as the difference between the ground-truth and estimated acceleration.
-For AIST++, we report mean per-joint accelerations (Accel)~\cite{Kanazawa_2019CVPR,HUMOR_ICCV2021} to evaluate motion plausibility.
 Note that our approach consistently outperforms other approaches on various metrics, which denotes the effectiveness of our method to handle multi-modal input.
-Besides, our approach focuses on capture challenging motions with self-occlusion of a single actor.
+Besides, our approach focuses on capturing challenging motions with self-occlusion of a single actor.
 However, the 3DPW dataset lacks such self-occlusion scenarios and includes those sequences with incomplete 2D observation and external occlusions due to scene interactions.
-Thus, such domain gap in terms of occlusion leads to the performance drop off of our approach when evaluating on 3DPW.
-Nevertheless, we still achieves slightly better performance.
+Thus, such domain gaps in terms of occlusion lead to the performance drop-off of our approach when evaluating on 3DPW.
+Nevertheless, we still achieve better performance.